litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 ### Summary

-- Propositions are called with `$propName(objects)`
+- Predicates are called with `$propName(objects)`
-- Two-argument propositions can use infix notation: `obj1 $prop obj2`
+- Two-argument predicates can use infix notation: `obj1 $prop obj2`
-- Litex automatically infers equivalent facts from propositions
+- Litex automatically infers equivalent facts from predicates
 - Named universal facts (`@name`) provide a concise way to define and use universal statements
 - Named universal facts can be used with `know`, `claim`, or directly

 ### Litex Syntax Reference

-**Calling proposition**: `$propName(obj1, obj2, ...)`
+**Calling predicate**: `$propName(obj1, obj2, ...)`

-**Infix notation**: `obj1 $prop obj2` (for two-argument propositions)
+**Infix notation**: `obj1 $prop obj2` (for two-argument predicates)

 **Named universal fact**: `know @name(params): conditions => conclusions`

-**Automatic inference**: Litex automatically knows equivalent facts when propositions are true
+**Automatic inference**: Litex automatically knows equivalent facts when predicates are true

 ### Exercises

-1. Define a proposition `is_friend(x, y people)` and call it for two specific people.
+1. Define a predicate `is_friend(x, y people)` and call it for two specific people.
 2. Use a named universal fact to express transitivity of friendship.
 3. Explain how Litex automatically infers `a < c` from `$transitivity_of_less(a, b, c)`.

 ### Bonus: The Power of Named Universal Facts

-Named universal facts combine the power of propositions with the convenience of universal statements.
+Named universal facts combine the power of predicates with the convenience of universal statements.
 They let you give names to common proof patterns, making your code more readable and reusable.
 This is similar to how mathematicians name theorems: once you've proven a general pattern, you can refer to it by name rather than repeating the proof.

 ---